 I’ve got a new boss and it’s not working out the way I’d hoped.
-This post tackles a serious career indecision dilemma as early retirement lurks just around the corner.
+This post tackles a serious career future indecision as early retirement lurks just around the corner.
 After several years of working for incredible humans, you wind up with someone who just plain isn’t a good fit for your style and presto!
 Plans go haywire…

 The original Abandoned Cubicle target to retire early was February 2020.
 Now, I’m not suggesting that I’ll pull up stakes and be completely done with the whole work scene, but this could be the pivot point for switching to SemiFIRE, Accidental FIRE style.